Insight to my Review System – Part 3

 7 – Good

 7 to me is a nice, very signifying number.
 It’s great in the sense that the number is just right out of another number signifying mediocrity.
-So the number 7 is a good number to represent “good” titles, titles that are obviously above average but something lacks that prevents them from literally attaining true greatness.
+So the number 7 is a good number to represent “good” titles, titles that are obviously above average but lacks something that prevents them from literally attaining true greatness.

 8-9 – Great